China angry as Japan ministers visit shrine for war dead

 Ties have been shadowed for years by what Beijing says has been Tokyo's refusal to admit to wartime atrocities committed by Japanese soldiers in the country between 1931 and 1945.

-(Reporting by Kaori Kaneko in TOKYO and Terril Yue Jones, Ben Blanchard and Sui-Lee Wee in BEIJING; Editing by Ron Popeski)
+(Reporting by Kaori Kaneko in TOKYO and Terril Yue Jones and Ben Blanchard in BEIJING; Editing by Nick Macfie)

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.